rafainsights/Croqueta/README.md

 AI-powered reverse engineering assistant for Ghidra.
 Uses Claude, Groq, OpenAI, Gemini, or Ollama to provide intelligent suggestions for function/variable renaming, type inference, code explanations, comments, and original code style rewriting.

+> [!IMPORTANT]
+> **Alpha Release:** Some functionalities may not be available or fully stable.
+This is an early version and not a final product.

 ## Features

 - 🤖 AI-assisted function and variable renaming